 The Life and Music of Badger Clark

-Badger Clark was South Dakota’s First Poet Laureate.
-He lived in Custer State Park for 30 years.
-My musical program includes a narration of Badger Clark’s life along with his poetry set to music.
-The program lasts about an hour and is a fairly fast-paced show.
-I talk about his life briefly, then sing one of his poems set to music.
-I accompany myself on the guitar.
+Badger Clark, South Dakota’s first Poet Laureate, lived in Custer State Park for 30 years.
+This fast-paced musical program includes a narration of Badger Clark’s life, along with his poetry set to music.
+Douglas discusses Clark’s life, then sings one of his poems, accompanying herself on guitar.

 442 Gordon St, Custer, SD 57730

 South Dakota Bombed by Japanese Balloon during World War II

 Fadness describes the little-known bombing of South Dakota by Japanese FUGO balloons with incendiary bombs during World War II.
 Nine thousand balloons were launched from the Japanese mainland in late 1944 and in 1945.
 Nine landings have been discovered on South Dakota soil.
 It

 is speculated that additional dangerous bombs still lurk undetected in remote areas of North America.

 This PowerPoint presentation tells the story of seven significant historic and scientific balloons that flew out of the Stratobowl since 1934.
 The Stratobowl is a deep natural circular canyon in the Black Hills, eleven miles south of Rapid City, South Dakota.
 Annual hot air balloons ascend each September to mark the historic launches which were the beginning of space exploration.

 Huron-born World War I Balloon Hero and other Faces and Deeds of Valor